top of page

 If you own a multi-family property, you know how expensive water consumption can be.
 And like many landlords, you're probably looking for a way to lessen utility usage and lower water costs.

 Water submetering systems are valuable devices to identify how much water tenants consume.
 They help monitor water usage in apartment complexes, condominium communities, and other multifamily properties.
-These provide several benefits to landlords and property managers, such as accurate billing and reduced utility costs.

 In this article, we will explore what water submetering is, its various types, and the advantages it offers to a multifamily community.